-- Written acknowledgment of receipt of the grievance: within 5 days of receiving the grievance, - Proposed resolution: within 30 days of receiving the grievance. - Specifically, nominated, and trained members of staff will record grievance information in a grievance log.
+- Written acknowledgment of receipt of the grievance: within 5 days of receiving the grievance, - Proposed resolution: within 30 days of receiving the grievance. - Specifically, nominated, and trained members of staff record grievance information in a grievance log.
 This will include: - Stakeholder name and contact details.
-(Personal details will not be shared by third parties or disclosed) - Details of the grievance and how and when it was submitted, acknowledged, responded to, and closed out.
+(Personal details are not shared by third parties or disclosed) - Details of the grievance and how and when it was submitted, acknowledged, responded to, and closed out.

-The Grievance Form for the construction phase of the project (Annex 1) will be revealed on the:
+The Grievance Form for the construction phase of the project (Annex 1) are revealed on the:

-- Websites of the GDCA and/or relevant government authorities, where the project activities will be implemented, and - Available printed copies on the premises of the relevant buildings/government authorities (when the construction work activities will start) and the premises of the local communities, located near the project areas.
+- Websites of the GDCA and/or relevant government authorities, where the project activities are implemented, and - Available printed copies on the premises of the relevant buildings/government authorities (when the construction work activities will start) and the premises of the local communities, located near the project areas.